Microsoft Surface Laptop 3 full review

-Making an i5 the lowest-tier of SoC you can pair with this year's Laptop 3 seems smart, considering the disparity less-powerful chipsets would create, when viewed against the premium fit and finish that the Surface line is known for.
+Making an i5 the lowest-tier of SoC you can pair with this year's Laptop 3 seems smart, considering the performance disparity less-powerful chipsets would create, juxtaposed against the premium fit and finish that the Surface line is known for.

-The wider breadth and higher ceilings of RAM and storage available also suggest that Microsoft expects this year's 13.5-inch model to take the cake, in terms of sales.
+The wider breadth and higher ceilings of RAM and storage available also suggest that Microsoft expects this year's 13.5in model to take the cake, in terms of sales.

-Microsoft has built up the reputation of the Surface Laptop in an impressively short time and despite its checkered past, tainted by the likes of Windows 10 S, this third-generation shows none of the uncertainty of its predecessors.
+Microsoft has built up the reputation of the Surface Laptop in an impressively short time and despite its checkered past, tainted by the likes of Windows 10 S, this third-generation shows far less of the uncertainty seen in its predecessors.